Judge Dredd (pinball): Later releases

+Reception

+In a review for The Flipside the game was initially found to be reasonably fun, but disappointing after it was realized parts of the game were worthless for scoring points; its was especially disappointing after the much better received Creature from the Black Lagoon from the same design team.

 Digital version

 Judge Dredd pinball was released as enhanced digital version for DOS and Microsoft Windows in 1998, but differs significantly in both gameplay/rules as well as its presentation (e.g. sound and graphics).

 Judge Dredd was available as a licensed table of The Pinball Arcade for PC, PlayStation 3, PlayStation 4, Android and iOS from January 2016 to June 30, 2018.
 After this date, this table is no longer possible to buy due to WMS license expiration.